 Drivers with electric vehicles or vehicles with ratings over 40 mpg are exempt from additional registration fees if they enroll in the OReGo program.
 For more information, including how to apply, visit the OReGo program website.
 These fees are in addition to standard registration fees.

-The Clean Vehicle Rebate Program provides rebates to Oregon residents, businesses, non-profit organizations, and government agencies for the purchase or lease of PEVs.
-New PEVs with a battery capacity greater than 10 kilowatt-hours (kWh) are eligible for a rebate of $2,500 and new PEVs with a battery capacity of less than 10 kWh are eligible for a rebate of $1,500.
-Oregon residents that meet low or moderate household income requirements are eligible for rebates of $2,500 for the purchase or lease of used all-electric vehicles (EVs) and $5,000 for the purchase or lease of new EVs.
-New zero-emission electric motorcycles are eligible for a rebate of $750.
-For more information, see the Clean Vehicle Rebate Program website.
-(Reference Oregon Revised Statutes 468.148-468.157)
+The Clean Vehicle Rebate Program provides rebates to Oregon residents, businesses, non-profit organizations, and government agencies for the purchase or lease of PHEVs and ZEVs, including fuel cell electric vehicles (FCEVs) and plug-in electric vehicles (PEVs).
+New ZEVs and PHEVs with a battery capacity greater than 10 kilowatt-hours (kWh) are eligible for a rebate of $2,500.
+New ZEVs and PHEVs with a battery capacity of less than 10 kWh are eligible for a rebate of $1,500.

-Central Lincoln offers residential and commercial customers a one-time rebate of $250 to purchase a Level 2 EVSE.
+Central Lincoln offers residential and commercial customers a rebate of $250 to purchase a Level 2 EVSE.
 Eligible EVSE must be purchased on or after July 1, 2018.
+Applicants are limited to one rebate per location.
 For more information, including the application, please visit the Central Lincoln website.

-EPUD customers are eligible for a $100 incentive to register their new or used PEV with the Oregon Department of Motor Vehicles.
-New or used PEVs with at least 2 kilowatt-hours of on-board battery capacity qualify.
-For more information, including the application, visit the EPUD website.
+EPUD customers are eligible for a $100 incentive to register their new or used PEV with EPUD.
+For more information, including eligibility requirements and application, visit the EPUD website.